Scottee is a performance artist, provocateur, writer and campaigner. He’s…

 Trademark partied at Blitz with Bowie, made t-shirts for Warhol and art directed Bryan Ferry.
-He then created the artwork for London’s most infamous after-hours club and became the glittering underground’s most in-demand graphic artist.
+He created the artwork for London’s most infamous after-hours club and became the glittering underground’s most in-demand graphic artist.

 If you could own any piece of art?